knpuniversity/javascript/knpu/ep3-webpack/commons-chunk-plugin.md

 That means your users will need to download this giant module *just* to see the homepage... even though the homepage doesn't use it!

-Yep, you need to find a balance between small entry file and a small vendor file, since it's included on every page.
+Yep, you need to find a balance between small entry files and a small vendor file, since it's included on every page.

 I'll show you *my* favorite setup next.